rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 `add_to_waitlist` are marked with `pub`, the rest of the path works, and this function call is valid!

+If you plan on sharing your library crate so other projects can use your code, your public API is your contract with users of your crate about how they interact with your code.
+There are many considerations around managing changes to your public API to make it easier for people to depend on your crate.
+These considerations are out of the scope of this book; if you're interested in this topic, see [The Rust API Guidelines][api-guidelines].

+> #### Best Practices for Packages with a Binary and a Library
+>
+> We mentioned a package can contain both a *src/main.rs* binary crate root as
+> well as a *src/lib.rs* library crate root, and both crates will have the
+> package name by default.
+Typically, packages with this pattern will have just
+> enough code in the binary crate to start an executable that calls code with
+> the library crate.
+This lets other projects benefit from the most
+> functionality that the package provides, because the library crate's code can
+> be shared.
+>
+> The module tree should be defined in *src/lib.rs*.
+Then, any public items can
+> be used in the binary crate by starting paths with the name of the package.
+> The binary crate becomes a user of the library crate just like a completely
+> external crate would use the library crate: it can only use the public API.
+> This helps you design a good API; not only are you the author, you're also a
+> client!
+>
+> In [Chapter 12][ch12]<!-- ignore -->, we'll demonstrate this organizational
+> practice with a command-line program that will contain both a binary crate
+> and a library crate.

 ### Starting Relative Paths with `super`

 We can also construct relative paths that begin in the parent module by using